The Law Office of Patrick T. Donovan

 Massachusetts Assault and Battery

-Assault and Battery, or simple assault and battery is a misdemeanor crime.
+Assault and Battery, or simple assault and battery, is a misdemeanor crime.
 Massachusetts General Laws Chapter 265 Section 13A defines assault and battery.
-There are two kinds of assault and battery.
-There’s intentional and there is reckless assault and battery.
+There are two kinds of assault and battery, intentional assault and battery and reckless assault and battery.

 What’s Assault and Battery?